SmileiPIC/Smilei/doc/Sphinx/namelist.rst

   * vay: The relativistic pusher of J. L. Vay
   * higueracary: The relativistic pusher of A. V. Higuera and J. R. Cary

+.. py:data:: radiation_type

+  :default: ``none``

+  Type of radiation model used for this species.
+  The default value is for no radiation.
+  If `radiation_type` is set to an existing algorithm,radiation loss is performed out of the particle pusher.
+  Smilei has the following solvers implemented:
+  * none: no radiation
+  * Monte-Carlo: Monte-Carlo algorithm
+  * continuous: Continuous algorithm with quantum correction

 ----